Dr Emma Harding

 Tell us a little about yourself:

-I am a Research Assistant with a psychology background and a particular interest in qualitative methods.
+I am a Postdoc Researcher with a psychology background and a particular interest in qualitative methods.
 At the Dementia Research Centre at UCL I am looking at how people with Posterior Cortical Atrophy (PCA) and typical Alzheimer’s Disease, and their carers, experience and manage the difficulties associated with these conditions at home and in their everyday lives.

 Tell us a fun fact about yourself: